socialplanning/opencore/opencore/nui/wiki/README.txt

      >>> ILastModifiedAuthorId(proj)
      'm3'

-Experimental marking should control which template is used The project should not be marked experimental initially
+Experimental marking should no longer control which template is used
      >>> from opencore.interfaces import IAmExperimental
      >>> IAmExperimental.providedBy(proj)
      False

-So, the template is the original kupu template
-     >>> html = view.template()
-     >>> 'kupu' in html
-     True
-     >>> 'xinha' in html
-     False

-After marking with the experimental interface, the template is the xinha template
-     >>> alsoProvides(proj, IAmExperimental)
+Check for xinha
      >>> html = view.template()
      >>> 'kupu' in html
      False